LukeShead/API-s-and-applications/README.md

 ### 1.5 Designing and extending using API's

-API's are commonly used to help design applications, this is because of how much functionality they can add towards the development of an application or software by making the project easier to develop.
+API's are commonly used to help design applications; this is because of how much functionality they can add towards the development of an application or software by making the project easier to develop.
 As well as offer tools to help develop software, it can also be used to extend a product in order to add functionality to it whilst also allowing it to keep the fundamentals of what made the software.
 Having this option to add functions to a software means that people are able to keep it fresh and make it more enticing by having more uses out of one software.

 Extending a software can be done for many different reasons, most commonly companies will update their applications with many different functions to keep it within the current market and allow it to still be popular with the target demographic, the software that is created today can easily become outdated very quickly due to always changing events, for example crypto currency is a very common example of how the market can change so drastically, for companies to still be able to get the sales they need and continue to appeal to the market, applications that they own are updated.
 API's already hold a lot of the information and tools needed to add functions to applications being developed, they can also add a lot of functionality to applications that are already developed and it is done in a very similar way.

-Good examples of a company that updates it's applications is Microsoft with Windows 10 and Apple with MACOS, these companies are always updating their software in order to keep their software attractive in comparison to their competitors, having more functionality and better ease of use for users of the software
+Good examples of a company that updates its applications is Microsoft with Windows 10 and Apple with MACOS, these companies are always updating their software in order to keep their software attractive in comparison to their competitors, having more functionality and better ease of use for users of the software.
+Microsoft extends their application by adding more features to it, for example in Windows 10, the AI Cortana was created, this new feature added a way to access certain areas through voice recognition.
+Having this extension onto their operating system meant that potential customers could now be more enticed to buy the product if their main issue was ease of access to some areas.

-## References

-KRISTOPHER SANDOVAL (2016).
-Nordic Apis [online].
-Available from: <https://nordicapis.com/what-is-the-difference-between-an-api-and-an-sdk/>.
-[Accessed 27/11/2018].

-Parse [online].
-(2013).
-Available from: <https://parseplatform.org/>.
-[Accessed 27/11/2018].
+Whilst Windows 10 offered a wide variety of changes and functions, it can still be extended by using an API, since API's offer such a wide variety of uses and with all of them being easily accessible, the Windows OS could be extended by using this, for example by using an API based around social media, Windows could have an in built notification area specifically for linked Discord, Instagram or Twitter accounts, this would be beneficial for users that are very closely tied to their social media as it would mean that they could operate as they would normally on the system without having to check for updates but have them appear on the front of the screen.
+Extending this way is only one of the ways that they could be extended however each way could cater towards a certain type of group and therefore benefit the software.